use-init/generator-init/README.md

 ## Main Generator

-To try it out type in the following into your command line:
+Install and use the generator by typing the following into the command line:

 ```sh
 npm install -g yo